 Trump Administration Blames Homeless For California's Water Pollution

-The Trump administration is following up on the president's threat to go after California for pollution that President Trump blames on the state's large homeless population.
+The Trump administration is following up on President Trump's threat to go after California for pollution that he blames on the state's large homeless population.
 Environmental Protection Agency Administrator Andrew Wheeler sent a letter to Gov. Gavin Newsom Thursday expressing concern that he is failing to enforce the Clean Water Act.

 Trump said after a visit to California last week that San Francisco is violating pollution laws by allowing needles and other waste from homeless encampments to drain into the ocean.